Shawn-Nichol/BlueTeam/BTL 1/Exam Prep/CMD & Powershell.md

 ipconfig /all
 ```

-Check running tasks
+Check running tasks and save the tasklist to a text file.
 ```
 tasklist
+tasklist > tasklist.txt
 ```

-Display running processes and the assciated binary file that was executed to crreate it
+Display running processes and the associated binary file that was executed to create it
 ```
 wmic process get description, executablepath
 ```

-Print a list of all system users to a terminal
+Print a list of all system users to a terminal.
 ```
 net user
 ```